charlpcronje/bots.mc.cronje.me/README.md

 This is a tutorial stack to setup Mall Chat on your server that you can chat with on a browser or text via SMS.
 It allows you to determine the personality and backstory for each of the bots, and uses a vector database with similarity search to retrieve and prompt so the conversations have more depth.
 It also provides some conversational memory by keeping the conversation in a queue and including it in the prompt.

-It currently contains companions on both ChatGPT and Vicuna hosted on [Replicate](https://replicate.com/).
+It currently contains bots on both ChatGPT and Vicuna hosted on [Replicate](https://replicate.com/).

 There are many possible use cases for these chat bots - helpful (Directions / advice), personal style, entertainment.
 We can guide the Chat Bots towards the ideal use case with the backstory.